 Environmental stewardship is central to Jennie’s community involvement as well.
 She is currently the executive producer and host of EcoSense for Living, a television show she created to showcase cutting-edge environmental issues like ‘nature-deficit disorder’ and a wide range of subjects from energy efficient lifestyles to green jobs.
 The half-hour program also promotes sustainability beyond our homes and educates consumers about other earth-friendly choices that lessen our environmental footprint.
 In 2011, EcoSense for Living won an Ohio Valley regional Emmy Award.

-Jennie and her husband Peek reside on a horse farm in Paris, Kentucky with their five children: Anna Easton, Martha Hope, Julius Peek, Jr., Sara Bailey and Haven McCoy.
+Jennie and her husband Peek reside in Lexington, Kentucky with their six children: Anna Easton, Martha Hope, Julius Peek, Jr., Sara Bailey, Haven McCoy and Jane Grayson.